densitydesign/sketch/README.md

 ## Design and Usage

-Sketch has two main features:
+Sketch has these main features:

 * Importing data into the nosql database, optionally transforming and enriching records as they are imported.
 * Querying data over http with a REST interface, optionally performing some addtional process on the set of records matching the query.

+All the features are exposed in three ways:

+* with a RESTful service over the http protocol
+* with a javascript api based on jquery.ajax()
+* with django management commands

 ### Importing
-Importing data into sketch Some textual data to be imported
+Importing data into sketch involves these steps:

 * Telling sketch how to get records out from your data.
 This is done with RecordParsers.
 * Optionally, perform some *trasforms* while importing data.
 This is done with Mappers